 - 1. Allowable incentives for lot consolidation.
 In order to encourage the assembly of smaller existing lots into larger lots that can be more efficiently developed into a mixed-use project, the following incentives are offered: - a.
 Reduction in required parking for a mixed-use project when approved in compliance with Section 9.11.070 (Adjustments to Off-Street Parking requirements). - b.
-Increase in maximum total sign area, up to a maximum of 20 percent, with a sign program approved in compliance with Section 9.12.070 (Sign Program). - c.
-Increase in maximum floor area ratio (FAR), up to a maximum of 10 percent. - d.
+Increase in maximum floor area ratio (FAR), up to a maximum of 10 percent. - c.
 Reduction in common and/or private open space requirements, up to a maximum of 10 percent.